 Facebook Marketplace and Craigslist are also great sites to find used toys at more affordable, garage sale prices.
 The other benefit of using these types of sites is that they are usually sorted based on location, so the items might be closer to home.
-Some users might even offer to send the items out for free if you take them off their hands.
+Some users might even offer to give their items out for free if you take them off their hands.

 Toycycle is not only about buying and selling used toys, though that is the bulk of its mission to reduce environmental waste.
 The online kids' thrift store has thousands of new items as well, including some from popular, sustainable, and eco-minded brands.
 The bulk of its business is done via its wide array of used toys and clothes for every age group, from infants to school-aged children.